harkaitz/sh-hutil/README.md

     ## Installer.

+    -S     : Install with sudo.
-    -i NAME      : Install to /usr/local/bin.
-Can be used with `-r`.
+    -i     : Install to /usr/local/bin.

     ## SSH Execution.

     -S     : Run with sudo.
-    -r USER@HOST : Run on a remote system using SSH.
+    -r U@H : Run on a remote system using SSH.
+    -t     : Require a terminal.

 hterm